magnoweege/JavaIntelliJInitializr/README.md

   - controller  // Will be responsible for de communication between View and Model MIDDLEWARE
   - view        // The front website itself (html,jsp,jsf) FRONTEND
   - repository  // Where the magic happens for data to be persisted!

+  - ## inside the com.example.demo create this 4 "packages", clicking with the right mouse button under new menu > package. ##

 # After that we are going to create the files we will needed